IgorDrgonec/VectorBT-Flask/docs/docs/documentation/portfolio/index.md

 Because of path dependencies (= the current state depends on the previous one), we cannot parallelize the loop that iterates over rows (= time).
-But here's the deal: since vectorbt allows us to define multi-columnar backtesting logic, we can parallelize the loop that iterates over columns or groups of columns, given that those columns or groups of columns are independent of each other - all using Numba alone.
-This is one of the major reasons why vectorbt so much loves two-dimensional data layouts, by the way.
+But here's the deal: since vectorbt allows us to define a multi-columnar backtesting logic, we can parallelize the loop that iterates over columns or groups of columns, given that those columns or groups of columns are independent of each other - all using Numba alone.
+By the way, this is one of the primary reasons why vectorbt loves two-dimensional data layouts so much.

 Automatic parallelization with Numba cannot be simpler: just replace `range` that you want to parallelize with `numba.prange`, and instruct Numba to parallelize the function by passing `parallel=True` to the `@njit` decorator.
-This will execute some code in the loop simultaneously by multiple parallel threads.
+This will (try to) execute the code in the loop simultaneously by multiple parallel threads.
 You can read more about automatic parallelization with Numba [here](https://numba.pydata.org/numba-doc/latest/user/parallel.html) and about the available threading layers [here](https://numba.pydata.org/numba-doc/latest/user/threading-layer.html).